CU-ESIIL/data-library/docs/water/neon_aquatic/neon_aquatic.md

 Neon aquatic data
 ================

+The National Ecological Observatory Network (NEON) provides comprehensive ecological data, including water quality data collected via specialized equipment known as water quality sondes.
+These devices are strategically deployed in various freshwater systems including streams, lakes, and rivers across different sites to measure a multitude of water parameters.

-NEON water quality sondes are deployed at stream sensor sets and lake and river buoys.
-At stream sites, the sondes are affixed to a post at a static depth relative to the stream bottom.
-The upstream sensor set \#1 (S1) collects specific conductance, dissolved oxygen, pH, chlorophyll, and turbidity, but no fDOM.
-The downstream sensor set \#2 (S2) collects specific conductance, dissolved oxygen, pH, chlorophyll, turbidity and fDOM.
-The buoy-deployed multisondes collect specific conductance, dissolved oxygen, pH, chlorophyll, turbidity, fDOM, and depth.
-At all but the Flint River, GA (FLNT) buoys, the water quality multisonde is fixed to a profiling winch to collect data from multiple depths every 4 hours and from 0.5 m parked depth when not profiling.
-Due to the high velocity of the Flint River (FLNT), one multisonde is deployed at a fixed depth of 0.5 m below the water surface.
+At stream sites, the sondes are attached to a post at a fixed depth relative to the stream bottom.
+The upstream sensor set, known as S1, measures specific conductance, dissolved oxygen, pH, chlorophyll, and turbidity.
+However, fluorescent dissolved organic matter (fDOM) is not measured at these locations.
+The downstream sensor set, S2, monitors the same parameters as S1 but also includes fDOM.

+For larger water bodies, such as lakes and rivers, the sondes are deployed on buoys.
+These buoy-deployed multisondes gather data on specific conductance, dissolved oxygen, pH, chlorophyll, turbidity, fDOM, and depth.
+Most of the buoys are equipped with a profiling winch, allowing the multisonde to collect data from multiple depths every 4 hours and from a parked depth of 0.5 m when not profiling.

+An exception to this is the Flint River site (FLNT) due to its high water velocity.
+Here, one multisonde is deployed at a fixed depth of 0.5 m below the water surface.

+The NEON provides a valuable package, ‘neonUtilities’, to access, download and prepare these datasets for analysis.
+This data, which can be invaluable for researchers studying freshwater systems, contributes significantly to the understanding of water quality trends, aquatic ecosystem health, and the impacts of various environmental factors on water quality.

 ``` r
 library(neonUtilities)